vgel/Marky/README.md

     (a, c), (b, d), (c, e)

-(notice it drops d since it can't pair with anything)

 If the sign is negative, the pairing goes backwards.
 This is useful for generating from an end word (see the poetry example)
 A step of -1 would produce